-Plane and other major passenger transportation crashes, however rare, change lives - and lots of them.
+Plane and other major passenger transportation crashes, however rare, have huge impacts.
 Which is why the National Transportation Safety Board (NTSB) employs aviation accident investigators to find out exactly why crashes occur, and how to prevent them.

 NTSB Investigator Duties